ajwheeler/WDdata/README.md

 `t0` (as well at `t1` and `t2`, the epochs of KIC 8508736) was given a uniform prior of width `0.04 days` centered on the approximate transit epoch.
 This is much wider than the posterior standard deviation.

+We sample uniformly in `log(rho)`, but apply a skewed-normal prior from Mathur+2018 as a penalty to the log-likelihood (see equation 10 in the paper for details).

-The applied prior was uniform in the sampling parameters listed below.
+The applied prior was uniform in the remaining sampling parameters, with bounds listed below.

 | parameter | lower bound | upper bound |
 | :--       | :--         | :--         |